-The main research instrument in the study entailed an in-depth semi-structured interview exploring the staff nurses' experiences of the motivational practices with their clinical nurse supervisors.
-(See appendix D).
+The main research instrument in the study entailed an indepth semi-structured interview exploring the staff nurses experiences of the motivational practices with their clinical nurse supervisors.
 In the conduct of the interview, the researcher acted as the main interviewer.
-The researcher utilize the interview guide provided by Muylaert, CJ, Júnior, VS, Gallo, PR, Neto, MLR (see table 1 - phases of the interview).
+The researcher utilizes the interview guide provided by Muylaert, CJ, Júnior, VS, Gallo, PR, Neto, MLR (see table 1 - phases of the interview).